Kalākaua coinage: Distribution and controversy

 The first shipment of coins, $130,000 in half dollars, arrived by ship on December 9, 1883.
 Hawaii was still in an economic recession.
-A number of members of the business community, including Sanford B. Dole, objected to the issue on the grounds that so much silver would inflate the currency, and went to court to prevent the government from giving Spreckels bonds in exchange for anything except gold coin, as the law required.
+Some members of the business community, including Sanford B. Dole, objected to the issue on the grounds that so much silver would inflate the currency, and went to court to prevent the government from giving Spreckels bonds in exchange for anything except gold coin, as the law required.
 The government opposed the action, which was brought in the islands' supreme court, on the grounds that the silver coins were equivalent to gold.
 The chief justice, A. F. Judd, granted a temporary writ of mandamus against the government giving the Dole plaintiffs what they wanted, finding that the coins were not equivalent to gold, and that the coinage and loan acts had been violated.
 On appeal to the full court, though, Judd was reversed, as the court found that Dole and his associates should have filed for an injunction.
 But when they did, the petition was denied.
 In the interim at a meeting chaired by the king, the privy council had declared the new coinage a legal tender; once the lawsuit was resolved, the government paid for a half million dollars in coins with a like amount of bonds.

 Spreckels and his partners William G. Irwin and F. F. Low formed the Spreckels & Company Bank in Hawaii in 1884, for the specific purpose of circulating the silver coins.
 The first Hawaiian silver coin known to have been spent, a half dollar, was found among the receipts at the Honolulu Music Hall on January 10, 1884.
 It was placed in a pendant and given to the leading lady.
 The new coinage went into general circulation on January 14, with coins available at the Hawaiian Treasury and at Spreckels' new bank in Honolulu.
-There was considerable demand, and the coins (all of which were received by June 1884) displaced American quarter dollars and half dollars in circulation, something taken (depending on political position) to mean that they were accepted, or that Gresham's Law (bad money drives out good) was in operation.
-The Hawaiian Treasury had been almost out of cash before receiving the coins, and they entered commerce as the government paid for goods and services, increasing the money supply and risking inflation.
+There was considerable demand, and the coins (all of which were received by June 1884) displaced American quarter dollars and half dollars in circulation, something taken (depending on political position) to mean that they were accepted, or that Gresham's law (bad money drives out good) was in operation.
+The Hawaiian Treasury had almost run out of cash before receiving the coins, and they entered commerce as the government paid for goods and services, increasing the money supply and risking inflation.
 Within six months of issue, the coins traded against American currency at a discount of 21/2 percent.